How to Cook Tips + Medallions

 Prepare It

-• All our products arrive vacuum-sealed in sous-vide-ready, heat-stable packaging, allowing you to simply add them to the water bath and cook to your desired degree of doneness.
-However, if you have the means to repackage your steaks into sous vide heat-stable bags at home, we recommend seasoning your steaks with Kansas City Steak Original Steak Seasoning for an enhanced flavor, before cooking in the sous vide.
+- Repackage your tips or medallions into sous vide heat-stable bags.
+We recommend seasoning your steaks with Kansas City Steak Original Steak Seasoning for an enhanced flavor, before cooking in the sous vide.
 Another option is to add fresh herbs and a Kansas City Steak Finishing Butter, along with your raw steak, into the heat-stable vacuum seal bag before sealing.

 Cook It